abhinavrajeshh/photo-gallery/README.md

 # photo-gallery
-This is a photo gallery app, which has been made while Learning Css flexbox.
+This is a photo gallery app, which has been made while Learning CSS flexbox.
 Technologies used: HTML,CSS